Sloan Management Review Distinguished Professor of Management

 Cusumano has published 13 books and more than 120 articles and columns.
-His latest book, Strategy Rules: Five Timeless Lessons from Bill Gates, Andy Grove, and Steve Jobs (2015, with D. Yoffie), has been translated into 16 languages and has received wide media coverage from CNBC, Bloomberg News, The New York Times, The Economist, The Financial Times, Fast Company, and other media outlets.
-Other books include Staying Power (2010), based on the 2009 Oxford Clarendon Lectures, which was named one of the top books of 2011 by Strategy + Business magazine; and The Business of Software (2004), also named one of the best books of the year in Strategy + Business.
+His latest book is Strategy Rules: Five Timeless Lessons from Bill Gates, Andy Grove, and Steve Jobs (2015, with D. Yoffie), has been translated into 17 languages and received wide media coverage from CNBC, Bloomberg News, The New York Times, The Economist, The Financial Times, Fast Company, and other media outlets.
+Other books include Staying Power (2010), based on the 2009 Oxford Clarendon Lectures and named one of the top books of 2011 by Strategy + Business magazine; and The Business of Software (2004), also named one of the best books of the year in Strategy + Business.
 His book Microsoft Secrets (1995, with R. Selby) was a path-breaking study of Microsoft’s strategy, internal organization, and approach to product development, and has sold some 150,000 copies in 14 languages.
 Platform Leadership (2002, with A. Gawer) examines the emergence of industry-wide platforms and ecosystem-based competition.
 Competing on Internet Time: Lessons from Netscape and its Battle with Microsoft (1998, with D. Yoffie), was named one of the top 10 business books of 1998 by Business Week and Amazon.com and played a central role in the Microsoft anti-trust trial.

 For more background on this faculty member's research and academic initiatives, please visit the MIT Sloan faculty directory.